 This additional testing will strengthen our multi-layered prevention practices already in place.

 The health and safety of both campers and staff is our number one priority.

 To best ensure everyone’s safety, Wildwood is closely monitoring information and implementing recommendations from national, state, and local health authorities.
-We are also drawing from other camps’ successful strategies in 2020.
-Several of our sources are linked below.

 - Centers for Disease Control (CDC) COVID-19 Guidelines for Camps

 - American Camp Association’s Field Guide